MATH 2121: Linear Algebra

 Learning outcomes

-- Perform operations with matrices and find the transpose and inverse of a matrix.
+- Perform algebraic operations on matrices and find a basis for the row space, column space, and null space of a matrix and determine their dimensions.

 Course topics